-(Not shown in this screenshot is the poll site: 459 people)
+(Not shown in this screenshot is the poll size: 459 people)

 YouTube is where the mainstream cruise for content.
 Surely a community poll about the prevalence CD playback would turn up different results?

 YouTube returned the largest sample size of all four social media polls: almost 2000.
-Here, if anywhere, the worm would surely turn against CDs?
+Here, if anywhere, the worm would surely turn away from CDs?

 This poll result surprised me the most.